 Move risk awareness up in the process

-In a needs-driven procurement process, we would traditionally optimize supply arrangements solely according to internal requirements and constraints, with a focus on savings and compliance.
-While this is a straightforward approach that pays huge short-term dividends for the enterprise, it underestimates the full impact that risk can have on the supply chain.
+In a needs-driven procurement process, we would traditionally optimize supply arrangements solely according to internal requirements and constraints, focusing primarily on savings and compliance.
+While this is a straightforward approach that pays huge short-term dividends for the enterprise, it under-represents the full and immediate impact risk can have on our business through the supply chain.

 Having an exclusively internal focus during the strategic sourcing process assumes the enterprise is at the center of the market, which it almost certainly is not.
-Only a very few companies have the demand to “make” markets, and even then in a limited number of categories.
+Only a very few companies have the demand to ‘make’ markets, and even then in just a limited number of categories.
 External market conditions should be factored into sourcing and supplier evaluation requirements before bids are solicited so that risk is addressed directly from the outset.

 Procurement needs to bring two things to light in each category of spend we manage: